ExpressenAB/exp-containership/README.md

 * ``environments`` - list of environments.
 * ``[environment].servers`` - list of servers to deploy to.
 * ``[environment].waitForLoadbalancer`` - wait for the loadbalancer to enable a server before proceeeding with the next (defaults to "false").
-* ``[environment].runTests`` - run all tests before proceeding with deploy (defaults to "true" if the environment is "production", otherwise "false").
-* ``[environment].forceUnmodified`` - ensure all changes are committed to git (defaults to "true" if the environment is "production", otherwise "false").
-* ``[environment].forceMaster`` - only allow deploys from "master" branch (defaults to "true" if the environment is "production", otherwise "false").

 Also add an entry to the scripts section for deploy tasks